 2.5Taxes.
 Fees are exclusive of all applicable taxes.
 Client is responsible for paying all taxes associated with its purchases hereunder other than taxes based on Truv’s net income.
 In the event Truv has the legal obligation to pay or collect taxes for which Client is responsible under this Agreement, the appropriate amount of such taxes will be allocated and invoiced to and paid by Client, unless Client provides Truv with a valid tax exemption certificate.

-In addition to any other remedies it may have, either Party may also terminate this Agreement
+3.2Termination for Cause.
+In addition to any other remedies it may have, either Party may also terminate this Agreement:

 4.1Access Authorizations.
 Subject to Client’s compliance with the terms and conditions of this Agreement, Truv hereby grants Client a limited, non-exclusive, non-transferable, non-sublicensable, revocable authorization to: